; ;

 When someone clicks on an ad, an email or any other link to get to your landing page, it’s best if the message and language in both places match.
 (Close is good, exact is best.)
 This way, they won’t pack up and go home before they even look around.
 Consistency is key to creating a good user experience.
 You want to build a seamless flow from point A to point B.

-2. A brief but descriptive subhead explaining the page’s purpose.
+2. A brief but descriptive subhead explaining the page’s purpose

 Here’s where you can give visitors details about why they’re there and what you want them to do.
 It’s not necessary to write paragraphs; people won’t read it all.
 But you do want to be engaging and provide clarity and direction.